-Historical sea ice fields are modelled using the methods described in Sect.
-2.5 and evaluated against observed sea ice field from NOAA OIv2 (see Appendix Fig. A1).
-While the C20C method generally overestimates sea ice, over- and underestimation nearly balance out when taking a time average over multiple years for the method presented here (Fig. A1a,c).
-Hence, the spatial root mean squared error (RSME) for ice grid cells is < 1% using the new method while it is around 5% using the C20C method.
-For a single year the errors are larger, 8.5% and 5.6% for the year 2018 for the C20C and the new method, respectively (Fig. A1b,d).
+- 150 Historical sea ice fields are computed using the methods described in Sect.
+2.5 and evaluated against NOAA OIv2 ice (see Appendix Fig. A1).
+While the method using the SP equation generally overestimates sea ice, over- and underestimation nearly balance out when taking a time average over multiple years for the method presented here.
+Hence, the root mean squared error (RSME) for ice grid cells is < 1% using the new method while it is around 5% using the SP equation.
+For a single year the errors are larger, 5.6% and 8.5% for the year 2018 for the new method and SP, respectively.
 It is not possible to evaluate the performance of the sea ice reconstruction for the natural and warming scenarios.
-The two methods suggest a change of +10% to +14% in the annual mean with respect to currently observed sea ice fraction for the natural scenario, -4% to -7% for the 2° C warming scenario and -26% to -27% for 4° C warming (Fig. 2b,c, see Appendix Fig. A2 for the absolute ice fields for the new method).
-Note that the two methods show larger differences for the natural scenario but agree better for the warming scenarios.
+The two methods suggest a change of +10% - to +14% in the annual mean with respect to currently observed sea ice fraction for the natural scenario, -4% to -7% for the 2°C warming scenario and -26% to -27% for 4°C warming (Fig. 2, see Appendix Fig. A2 for the absolute ice fields for

 Figure 2.
-Change in SST and sea ice coverage with respect to historical conditions from NOAA OIv2 for the natural (left), warming20 (middle) and warming40 (right) scenarios. (a) Average delta SST for 2018 under the three climate scenarios. (b) Average sea ice coverage change for 2018 under the three climate scenarios using the sea ice estimation method developed in this study. (c) Same as in the (b) but using the C20C method to compute the change.
+Change in SST and sea ice coverage with respect to historical conditions from NOAA OIv2 for the natural (left), warming20 (middle) and warming40 (right) scenarios. (top row) Average delta SST for 2018 under the three climate scenarios. (centre row) Average sea ice coverage change for 2018 under the three climate scenarios using the sea ice estimation method developed in this study. (bottom row) same as in the centre row but using the SP equation to compute the change.